No worries. It happens. It's not a bad thing. Hardly.

 A while back I stumbled across a woman's creations online whom I am unable to relocate who does these large boho dip dyed wall hangings.
 Super sharp.
 Though, should you type "dyed wall hanging" into a search engine, golly, be prepared.
 It's hardly an original concept.
 Did I get the whom and who right?

-Still, I thought mmmm maybe turn a wall hanging into a curtain and that'll be a good replacement for the felt as the strings will hang straight.
+Still, I thought mmmm maybe turn a wall hanging into a curtain as the strings will hang straight.
 And maybe too it'll be a snazzy inspiration for the rest of that goodness-ly terribly laid out room that makes me batsh*t crazy with its ceaseless inefficiency.

 Regardless, you just can't beat the 70's outta me, sorry 'boutcha.
 Besides, macrame is cool again.
 So there.